cranieri/exploding/README.md

 ### Areas of improvements
 - Add unit tests
-- Add support for multiple players and ake application configurable (cards in a deck, number of players etc)
+- Add support for multiple players and make application configurable (cards in a deck, number of players etc)